recodehive/machine-learning-repos/README.md

   </tr>
   <tr>
     <td><a href="https://www.youtube.com/watch?v=BuezNNeOGCI&t=1s">Introduction to Machine Learning</a></td>
-    <td>This video by Edureka on "Introduction To Machine Learning" will help you understand the basics of Machine Learning like how,what,when and how it can be used to solve real-world problems. </td>
+    <td>This video by Edureka on "Introduction To Machine Learning" will help you understand the basics of Machine Learning like what, when and how it can be used to solve real-world problems. </td>
   </tr>
 </table>